-Recognising the increasing focus on the way in which debt problems and mental health conditions can have a reciprocal impact over recent years, the Money Advice Liaison Group (MALG) has been investigating the issues and undertaking important work in this area.
+Recognising the increasing focus on the way in which debt problems and mental health conditions can have a reciprocal impact over recent years, the Money Advice Liaison Group (MALG) began investigating the issues and undertaking important work in this area.

 Debt and Mental Health Evidence Form (DMHEF)

-*PLEASE NOTE, SOME CHANGES ARE BEING MADE TO THE INFORMATION AND DOCUMENTS BELOW IN LINE WITH NEW GENERAL DATA PROTECTION REGULATION (GDPR).
+*PLEASE NOTE, SOME CHANGES ARE BEING MADE TO THE INFORMATION AND DOCUMENTS BELOW IN LINE WITH NEW GENERAL DATA PROTECTION REGULATION (GDPR) AND OTHER NEW LEGISLATION.
 NEW VERSIONS WILL BE AVAILABLE SOON.

 In November 2012 the latest version of the Debt & Mental Health Evidence Form (see links below), an integral part of the Guidelines, was launched.
 The form was developed by MALG and Chris Fitch at the Royal College of Psychiatrists (now at Money Advice Trust).
 The form can be used by healthcare professionals, money advisers and creditors to more effectively evaluate people’s circumstances and arrive at informed decisions.
 Below is a set of answers to Frequently Asked Questions (FAQs) for all users of the form and further specific guidelines for creditors and advisers with downloadable forms for each.